aws-samples/serverless-stream-processing-at-scale/2_Enrich/README.md

 	Kinesis Firehose also PUTs the data into S3 in the following datetime file structure: `year/month/day/hour/`, so you will need to click into several folders before reaching the data file(s).

+	You may see a **processing-failed** folder in the **enriched** folder.
+These are records where the device-id in the message didn't match with any device-id records in the DeviceDetails DynamoDB table.

 1. Once you reach a data file, you can download it to view the contents.

 	![S3 Contents](Screenshots/s3-content.png)